nandinip92/My-GraphQL-Journal/IntroductionToGraphQL.md

 GraphQL is a query language and runtime for APIs that allows clients to request exactly the data they need.
 Unlike traditional REST APIs, which often return too much or too little information, GraphQL prevents over-fetching (getting unnecessary data) and under-fetching (not getting enough data, requiring multiple requests).

+**Query language:** Defines the syntax to specify exactly what data the client wants.

+**Runtime:** The server-side engine that interprets queries, fetches the requested data, and assembles the response dynamically.
+This means GraphQL doesn’t return predefined responses like REST; it constructs the data on the fly.

 #### Limitations of REST APIs:

 - **Over-fetching:** REST endpoints often return more data than needed, wasting bandwidth and slowing down the app.